alphagov/government-service-design-manual/service-manual/agile/quality.md

 ## Defining Quality

-Quality will mean different things to different members of the team, fundamentally it is about the end-to-end experience of the service's users, from initial interaction to completion of the transaction.
+Quality will mean different things to different members of the team.
+Fundamentally it is about the end-to-end experience of the service's users, from the start to the end of the transaction.

 That may include: